London

 10 Downing Street

-In the short and narrow Downing Street you will find the probably most famous residence in London, namely the official residence of the British Prime Minister.
-The address is 10 Downing Street.
+In the small street Downing Street you will find probably the most famous residence in London, namely the official residence of the British Prime Minister.
+The residence has been here since 1735, and with the status of the house there is no access for visitors.

 Piccadilly Circus

-Piccadilly Circus is one of London’s central squares where there is always hectic and exciting activity.
-Especially in the evening, all the neon signs are an impressive sight.
+Piccadilly Circus is one of London’s central squares, where there is always hectic activity.
+Especially in the evening, all the neon advertisements on the buildings at Shaftesbury Avenue and Glasshouse Street are an impressive sight, and here you can feel the intensity of the big city.

 St James’s Park